-For coastal species, the risk from the currently projected wind farm areas should be lower.
-However, the risk persists, as many species still use these spaces, albeit to a much lesser extent.
+The risk from the currently projected wind farm areas in zones 1 and 2 should be lower for coastal than for pelagic species.
+However, the risk persists, as many coastal species still use the projected wind farm areas, albeit to a lesser extent.
 Furthermore, post-construction studies in the North Sea show that some species do not avoid wind farms and even find them attractive [28, 27].
 This attraction stems from opportunities to roost on above-water structures [28] and the higher abundance of prey.
 Vanermen et al. (2015) [28] reported significantly higher numbers of black-legged kittiwakes (not included in our analysis) foraging within wind farm areas compared to control areas.
-The turbine foundations offer hard substrates in typically soft-bottom areas [25], altering the seabed community and attracting more fish.
+The turbine foundations offer hard substrates in typically soft-bottomed areas [25], altering the seabed community and attracting more fish.
 This phenomenon is known as the ’reef effect’.
-Furthermore, benefits from the exclusion of trawling, allowing the soft-bottom community to recover [86], should also act positively on fish abundance.
-Whether these changes result in long-term beneficial effects remains unknown.
+Furthermore, benefits from the exclusion of trawling, allowing the soft-bottom community to recover [86], should also have a positive effect on fish abundance.
+Whether these changes will result in long-term beneficial effects remain unknown.
 However, they strongly suggest a potential increase in collision risk.
 Studies on Mediterranean seabirds and wind farms are scarce, and the behavioral responses of endemic species remain unexplored.
 However, based on the behavior of other gulls [28, 27], one could hypothesize that the wide-spread Yellow-legged gulls would find wind farms attractive, thus increasing their collision risk.

 Contrary to birds attracted by wind farms, some species show strong avoidance behavior [27], resulting in a low collision risk.
 Therefore, species with a high displacement risk often exhibit a low collision risk and vice versa [81].
-This reasoning led Furness et al. (2013) [23] to propose scoring displacement and collision risks independently.
+This reasoning led Furness et al. (2013) [23] to propose scoring displacement and collision risk independently.
 Recent studies have followed this method, computing these two scores separately and using the higher score for each species in wind farm risk assessments [48].
 In our case, using two scores and taking the highest one did not significantly alter the relative vulnerability and the results.

 Synthesizing seabird distribution with vulnerability scores involves substantial uncertainty

-and biases [87].
+and bias [87].
 Uncertainty arises from both the distribution maps and the vulnerability scores.
-Our integrated approach to combining multiple data sources should minimize uncertainty in the distribution maps [38, 34].
-Though, predicted maps come with associated uncertainty not transferred to the spatial vulnerability.
+Our integrated approach of combining multiple data sources should minimize uncertainty in the distribution maps [38, 34].
+Though, the predicted maps come with associated uncertainty that is not transferred to the spatial vulnerability.
 The second source of variability lies in the vulnerability scores [87].
 The reliability of these scores depends on the methods used to determine the values of each criterion and the amount of supporting literature [87].
-For instance, uncertainty about the time spent flying at turbine height remains very high when based on anecdotal observation but much lower when determined using direct studies, such as GPS or radar tracking.
+For instance, the uncertainty in the time spent flying at turbine height remains very high when based on anecdotal observation, but much lower when determined using direct studies, such as GPS or radar tracking.
 Therefore, it is important to remember that vulnerability scores and maps could evolve as more knowledge emerges.

-In addition to wind farms, seabirds face numerous other threats at sea, such as episodic pollution incidents, fisheries bycatch, depletion of fish stocks, and disturbances from recreational activities.
+In addition to wind farms, seabirds face numerous other threats at sea, such as episodic pollution incidents, fisheries bycatch, fish stocks depletion, and disturbance from recreational activities.
 These threats can exert additive or compensatory effects when occurring in the same area [88].
 Incorporating all these diverse threats into a cumulative impact assessment [89, 90] would improve recommendations for wind farm planning.
-The impact of wind farms may differ between two areas with similar seabird vulnerability if other threats already exist.
-In addition to local threats, climate change currently alters marine ecosystems, which in turn affects seabird distribution and abundance.
-Therefore, current assessments remain valid for only a limited time.
+The impact of wind farms may differ between two areas with similar seabird vulnerability if other threats are already present.
+In addition to local threats, climate change is currently altering marine ecosystems, which in turn affect the distribution and abundance of seabirds.
+Therefore, current assessments are only valid for a limited period of time.

 4.2 Comparing detection / non-detection and count data